inaimathi/langnostic/posts/strifebarge-update-and-my-secure-misconceptions.md

                (.ship ,@(css-transform-origin 0 0) :position absolute :z-index -10000)))
 ```

 We'll dispense with the `diff` here because `css.lisp` is an entirely new file.
 This is basically just how I like to write CSS in Lisp projects.
 The library I'm using is cl-css; a lightweight, non-validating CSS generator of my own devising.
-Use it if you like, but remember that it does downcase everything<a name="note-Sat-Mar-03-202411EST-2012"></a>[|8|](#foot-Sat-Mar-03-202411EST-2012) you pass it at the moment, so you may have a rough time using it with certain JS libraries that insist on using `CamelCase` or `snakeCase` rather than `lisp-case` for their DOM classes.
+Use it if you like, but remember that it does downcase everything[^no-longer-true] you pass it at the moment, so you may have a rough time using it with certain JS libraries that insist on using `CamelCase` or `snakeCase` rather than `lisp-case` for their DOM classes.
 As mentioned, the main reason I resorted to this can be seen in the `css-scale`, `css-rotate` and `css-transform-origin` macros, which just paper over the fact that browser developers don't quite seem to be cooperating yet.

+[^no-longer-true]: No longer actually true; [the version up at github](https://github.com/Inaimathi/cl-css) currently lets you preserver case on selectors by passing them in as strings, and it incorporates the CSS3 transformation abstractions from this project.
+I'll probably be adding animation and transition to the pile shortly.

 ```diff
 diff --git a/game.lisp b/game.lisp